Tonight Starring Jack Paar: History

 Hal Gurnee directed Tonight for much of Paar's tenure as well as the period between Paar's departure and Carson's arrival, when the show was presented by a series of guest hosts.
-Gurnee went on to direct Paar's prime time The Jack Paar Program and later directed the David Letterman Show, Late Night with David Letterman, and the Late Show with David Letterman.
+Gurnee went on to direct Paar's prime time The Jack Paar Program and later directed The David Letterman Show, Late Night with David Letterman, and the Late Show with David Letterman.

 Controversy

 In 1959, Paar was criticized for his interview with Cuban leader Fidel Castro; Paar's on-location interview was the last time any American late-night show filmed in Cuba until Conan O'Brien, who himself briefly hosted Tonight, visited the country in 2015 for an episode of his show, Conan.

 On December 1, 1959, Paar again made news by asking an apparently inebriated Mickey Rooney to leave the program, remarking "It's a shame, he was such a great talent."
 Rooney and Paar quickly reconciled.

 In 1961, Paar broadcast his show from Berlin, just as the Berlin Wall was going up.
-He attacked members of the United States Senate and the US press who criticized him, including Earl Wilson of the New York Post, Jack Gould of The New York Times, Irv Kupcinet of the Chicago Sun-Times and Senator Mike Mansfield.
+He attacked members of the United States Senate and the American press who criticized him, including syndicated columnist Dorothy Kilgallen of the New York Journal-American, Earl Wilson of the New York Post, Jack Gould of The New York Times, Irv Kupcinet of the Chicago Sun-Times and Senator Mike Mansfield.
 Paar also engaged in a number of public feuds, one of them with CBS luminary Ed Sullivan, and another with Walter Winchell.
 The latter feud "effectively ended Winchell's career", beginning a shift in power from print to television.
 Paar famously introduced actress Jayne Mansfield with the line "here they are, Jayne Mansfield!" (a reference to Mansfield's breasts); the writer of the joke was Dick Cavett, who later went on to host his own show on ABC.